muhammad-usman-108/Anscombes-Quartet/README.md

 # Anscombes-Quartet
 Analysis of Importance of Data Visualization

-You can also see my blog in medium published in Analytics Vidhya.
+You can also see my blog in medium published in "Analytics Vidhya".

 https://medium.com/analytics-vidhya/anscombes-quartet-an-importance-of-data-visualization-856b3d1bd403